-The CBC Program is designed to support the formation of centers that can address major, long-term basic chemical research problems.
+The CCI Program is designed to support the formation of centers that can address major, long-term basic chemical research problems.
 Appropriate research problems are high-risk but potentially high-impact because they will attract broad scientific and public interest.
 Centers are expected to be agile structures that can respond rapidly to emerging opportunities and make full use of cyberinfrastructure to enhance collaborations.
 Center teams may include researchers from different disciplines and from academia, industry, national laboratories and international organizations.
 Team size should reflect the needs of the problem to be studied, but a minimum of three investigators is required.
-Team size and composition may be different from those in the corresponding CBC Phase I project.

-Successful centers will be focused on novel research centered in the chemical sciences and aimed at solving high-risk, long-term problems of large scope and impact.
+Successful centers will be focused on novel research centered in the chemical sciences and aimed at solving high-risk, longterm problems of large scope and impact.
 They will have a high probability of producing transformative research likely to lead to innovations, i.e. research results that can lead to new processes, materials or devices that will enhance economic competitiveness.
-It is expected that these CBC Phase II projects will continue the development of new areas of research and new communities of scientists and engineers that were initiated in Phase I. These communities will bring common and complementary interests into productive contact to nurture a culture of risk-taking and innovation around structures that are agile and take full advantage of cyberinfrastructure for fostering collaborations.
-The awards made under the CBC Program are expected to continue to include creative public outreach plans to make chemistry and chemists more visible to the broader scientific community and to the public.
+These CCI research communities will bring common and complementary interests into productive contact to nurture a culture of risk-taking and innovation around structures that are agile and take full advantage of cyberinfrastructure for fostering collaborations.
+The awards made under the CCI Program are expected to include creative public outreach plans to make chemistry and chemists more visible to the broader scientific community and to the public.

-CBCs are expected to integrate research and education throughout the course of the project.
-CBCs should provide novel opportunities for participants to engage in joint efforts that combine education with the excitement of discovery at the frontiers of modern chemical research.
-CBCs should contain strong diversity and outreach components.
+CCIs are expected to integrate research and education throughout the course of the project.
+CCIs should provide novel opportunities for participants to engage in joint efforts that combine education with the excitement of discovery at the frontiers of modern chemical research.
+CCIs should contain strong diversity and outreach components.
 There must be a commitment to broadening opportunities and enabling the participation of all citizens -- women and men, underrepresented minorities, and persons with disabilities - in the solution of these "big problems".
-A vigorous outreach program should be designed to achieve the CBC goal of increasing public appreciation for the contributions of chemistry to progress in modern science.
+A vigorous outreach program should be designed to achieve the CCI goal of increasing public appreciation for the contributions of chemistry to progress in modern science.